-The Office of Admissions maintains student records and, with a written request from a student, will issue transcripts.
+VCC maintains information about students that enhances their educational development and the effective administration of the College.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 defines the rights of the student with regard to records and other information that may be maintained and/or released.
+To guarantee the rights of privacy and access provided by this Act, CVCC has adopted the following policies and procedures.